-53 See paragraph 121 of this Guidance Statement for a description of a Type B Controls Report.
-54 Or under AGS 1026 for periods commencing prior to 1 July 2008.
+52 See paragraph 121 of this Guidance Statement for a description of a Ftype B2 Controls Report.

-- 180 For investments for which recording of material balances or transactions is controlled by the service organisation but accounting records are still maintained by the SMSF and the SMSF has access to the source documentation, such as when assets are held in custody, the end of period statements and taxation summaries may be insufficient evidence alone but may be coupled with evidence of the operating effectiveness of controls within the service organisation as evidenced in a Type B Controls Report, confirmation of balances with the service organisation and analytical review of the SMSF's investment activity. - 181 For a stand alone investment mandate where the service organisation maintains the SMSF's accounting records, including source documentation, makes investment decisions based on the mandate and holds the investments on behalf of the SMSF, the SMSF may maintain only limited independent accounting records, source documentation or banking records, in which case the SMSF relies on the service organisation's reports as a basis for preparation of their financial report.
-Audit evidence in these circumstances may include a Type B Controls Report from the service organisation and substantive testing of balances and transactions by either visiting the service organisation, obtaining a special purpose auditor's report from the service organisation on the balances and transactions of the SMSF or conducting testing at the SMSF.
-Testing at the SMSF may include: valuation using independent sources, confirmation of contributions with employers, verification of benefit payments against members' records, if available, and verification of dividend and trust distributions against independent sources. - 182 It may be impossible or impractical to obtain sufficient appropriate audit evidence with respect material balances or transactions of the SMSF controlled by the service organisation, in which case either the auditor qualifies their opinion on the basis of a limitation of scope or issues a disclaimer of opinion.
+- Reconciliation of balances and transactions reported by the service provider with records maintained by the SMSF. - Confirmation of balances or transactions recorded on behalf of the SMSF from the service organisation. - A special purpose auditor's report on a statement of the SMSF's balances and transactions or on specified assertions in relation to such balances and transactions provided by the service organisation under GS 007.53 - 180.178.
+The nature of the audit procedures required to obtain sufficient appropriate audit evidence regarding a SMSF's investments which are managed by or in the custody of a service organisation will depend on the extent to which the records of the SMSF are maintained by the service organisation. - for which prices are readily or publicly available, such as managed funds, Pooled Superannuation Trusts (PSTs) and listed property trusts, registered in the name of the trustee on behalf of the SMSF, for which the SMSF maintains its own accounting records, the auditor is ordinarily able to confirm the number of units held in the end of period statements and taxation summaries or directly with the registry, coupled with substantive testing of the SMSF's records for investments and redemptions.
+Valuation may be tested against published unit prices using the number of units held. - 182.180.
+For investments for which recording of material balances or transactions is controlled by the service organisation but accounting records are still maintained by the SMSF and the SMSF has access to the source documentation, such as when assets are held in custody, the end of period statements and taxation summaries may be insufficient evidence alone but may be coupled with evidence of the operating effectiveness of controls within the service organisation as evidenced in a Ttype B2 Controls Rreport, confirmation of balances with the service organisation and analytical review of the SMSF's investment activity. - 183.181.
+For a stand alone investment mandate where the service organisation maintains the SMSF's accounting records, including source documentation, makes investment decisions based on the mandate and holds the investments on behalf of the SMSF, the SMSF may maintain only limited independent accounting records, source documentation or banking records, in which case the SMSF relies on the service organisation's reports as a basis for preparation of their financial report.
+Audit evidence in these circumstances may include a Ttype B2 Controls Rreport from the service organisation and substantive testing of balances and transactions by either visiting the service organisation, obtaining a special purpose auditor's report from the service organisation on the balances and transactions of the SMSF or conducting testing at the SMSF.
+Testing at the SMSF may include: valuation using independent sources, confirmation of contributions with employers, verification of benefit payments against members' records, if available, and verification of dividend and trust distributions against independent sources.